Active Share measures the degree of difference between a fund portfolio and its benchmark index.

 Return On Invested Capital (ROIC)

-Return on invested capital is a calculation used to assess a company's efficiency at allocating the capital under its control to profitable investments.
+Return on invested capital (ROIC) is a calculation used to assess a company's efficiency at allocating the capital under its control to profitable investments.
 The return on invested capital measure gives a sense of how well a company is using its money to generate returns.

 Return of Capital